svgeesus/EuroMPE/pitch-dac.md

 ## Offset DAC

 Same DAC, similar circuit in terms of SPI connection, Vref and bipolar output amp.
-No offset trim.
+Gain trim (or do digitally?) but no offset trim.
 Several options:

 A) Gain set lower to give ±3V swing (10k and 20k).